rjfaust/cmps3360/index.markdown

 * **Lectures Times:** MWF 10:00 AM - 10:50 AM
 * **Room:** Boggs 243
 * **Office:** Paul Hall 306 (New Building next to ST)
-* **Office Hours:** TBD, and by appointment, Send an email at rfaust1 at tulane.edu with CMPS 3360 in the subject if you are an undergraduate student or CMPS 6360 if you are a graduate student.
+* **Office Hours:** Monday 1-2pm, Tuesday 10:30-11:30am and by appointment, Send an email at rfaust1 at tulane.edu with CMPS 3360 in the subject if you are an undergraduate student or CMPS 6360 if you are a graduate student.
 * **Webpage:** [https://rjfaust.github.io/cmps3360/](https://rjfaust.github.io/cmps3360/)
 * **GitHub:** [https://github.com/rjfaust/cmps3360](https://github.com/rjfaust/cmps3360)